harrisj/harrisj.github.io/_posts/published/2013-03-28-data-sausage.md

 layout: writing_layout
 title: How the Data Sausage Gets Made
 subtitle: Jacob Harris on Turning Freeform Text into Journalism
+summary: >
-summary: A lengthy deep-dive on how I would scrape USDA and FDA food recalls to extract quantitative data
+  A lengthy explainer on how I used simple code to scrape USDA and FDA food recalls to extract quantitative data

+  The FSIS and FDA websites have gone through a few revisions since this article was first published, but the general crux of it is still true.

+  I have a new [scraper with public source code](https://github.com/harrisj/food-recalls-actions/actions) as a hobbyist project.
 date: 20130328
 year: 2013
 category: published